mlvu/mlvu.github.io/index.md

 layout: default
 title: Machine Learning @ VU
 ---
-_This is a work in progress.
-We'll update this information as the 2019 course progresses.
-If you are a registered student, please use the Canvas page._

 This page contains all public information about the course _Machine Learning_ at the VU University Amsterdam.
 We provide the following materials:
   * **Lecture slides and videos.**
   * **Worksheets** These are very brief Jupyter notebooks to help you get the software installed and to show the basics.
 They introduce the libraries Numpy, Matplotlib, Pandas, Sklearn and Keras.
   * **Homework** The homework consists of small pen-and-paper exercises to help you test that you've really understood the more technical points of the lectures.
 Answers are provided.
+If you are a registered student, please refer to the Canvas page instead.

 <table>
   <tr>